BotYue/ELE-292-Lab-SU/Lab 7 Sine and Bode/Lab 7 Main Task 2.md

 * Set input frequency $f$ at different values.
 * For each selected frequency $f$, measure the amplitude of corresponding output signal using the **Scope**.
-* To get a complete Bode plot, you need to sweep over many freqs in different decades.
+* To get a complete Bode plot, you need to sweep over many freqs across multiple decades.

 > [!TIP]
 > As you learned in ELE 251, a Sine signal passing thru a system will retain its frequency.